Non-resident tax in Germany — the beschränkte Steuerpflicht guide

 6. Deadlines and filing

-Same as residents: 31 July of the following year.
-Extended to 2 September 2024 for tax year 2023 and 31 August 2026 for tax year 2025.
+Same as residents: 31 July of the following year if you file yourself, or the last day of February of the second following year if a Steuerberater files for you (§ 149 AO).
+The 2020–2023 returns had COVID-era extensions; from tax year 2024 onward the standard rule applies again.
+Always confirm the deadline for the year you're filing on elster.de or in the relevant BMF letter.
 You must file electronically via ELSTER (paper accepted only as exception).
 Anlage V is required for every property you let.

 7. Common pitfalls